Take a look at these homes for sale in St. Louis - NewsBreak

 Take a look at these homes for sale in St. Louis

-(St. Louis, MO) There aren’t many better ways to get a sense for what you might love in a home in St. Louis than checking out what’s on the market now.
+(St. Louis, MO) New construction?
+An art-deco masterpiece?
+These listings in St. Louis will give you a sense of what you can find on the market today.
 Whether you’re looking for a new home on acreage or a fixer-upper close to amenities, you can probably find a listing here to suit you.

 Here are a selection of listings from our classifieds:

-Welcome to this beautiful condo in the popular and conveniently located Brentwood Forest Condominium Community.
-Spacious sun-filled living room opens to a dining room.
-The updated kitchen offers plenty of cabinet and counter space.
-Master bedroom suite offers large closet space and a full bath.
-A second bedroom and full bath complete this fantastic home.
-Just off the dining room is a cozy patio that is perfect for enjoying your morning coffee.
-Additional storage is also available.
-Close to parks, restaurants, shopping highways and more.
-Also take advantage of all of the amenities of Brentwood Forest including the swimming pool!
+Welcome to this well cozy 2 bedroom cozy home.
+This home features hardwood flooring throughout the living room and dining room, and into the 2 bedrooms.
+Some recent updates to kitchen, to include backsplash and cabinets.
+From the kitchen there is access to fenced backyard, with private carport for off street parking .
+Roof, Windows and HVAC less than 10 years old.
+There is a full basement with laundry and great space awaiting your finishing touches.
+Great home for small family or individual.
+Better than renting, don't miss out!
+Home being sold AS IS; Seller to do NO repairs, Inspections, nor Occupancy.
+Inspection for info purposes only.

-For open house information, contact Angela Kittner-Brosseau, Keller Williams Southwest at 966-470-0
+For open house information, contact Wanakee Durham, Worth Clark Realty at 222-006-5

-Welcome to this charming ranch nestled on a .5+ acre beautifully manicured, level lot in the desirable neighborhood of Webster Gardens near Grant's Trail!
-You will be impressed w/ the large living room loaded w/ sunny windows, an elegant gas fireplace with marble surround & a separate dining room that is perfect for entertaining.
-There are gleaming hardwood floors throughout the main floor, a family room for fun & games and a wonderful breakfast room overlooking the expansive patio & beautiful yard.
-The kitchen has electric stove, oven, dishwasher, microwave, frig, new disposal & lots of custom cabinetry off the breakfast room.
-There are 2 generous bedrooms on main level + 3rd sleeping area w/ french doors in finished walk out lower level, + 3rd bathroom, office & recreation room.
-The main floor master suite has beautiful windows, hardwood floors & a full bath w/ shower & relaxing jet tub!
-Main floor laundry + another in lower level.
-There is extra finished sq footage in Lower level!

-Welcome home!
-This stunning English Tudor estate, affectionately named "Kellerbrae" by James T. Keller and family was handsomely built in 1910 as a sister house to recently sold 10005 Keith Inch Ct (MLS 20035966).
-This beautiful 3 story home boasts 6 bedrooms and 3.5 bathrooms.
-Old world character charms you at every turn with over 3400 square feet of living space.
-Enjoy your morning coffee from the oversized wrap around porch and take in the view of the mature trees including a proud magnolia.
-You will feel the history of the home throughout, yet enjoy the comforts of the many modern updates.
-The renovated kitchen is a cook's dream with quartz counters, custom cabinetry, stainless steel appliances and walk-in butler's pantry.
-The second floor has 2 full baths and 4 bedrooms, including the master suite (with it's own full bath and oversized walk-in closet), and 2 bedrooms/1 full bath/bonus room reside on floor 3.
-This home is simply extraordinary and must be experienced in person!
+Storybook Charmer featuring 3 bed, 2 full bath, 1.5 story home located on quiet street steps to a cool park!.
+Gorgeous hardwood floors welcome you into the light, bright family room w/built in bookshelves & electric fireplace.
+Updated kitchen w/stainless appliances, 5-burner gas stove & more.
+Updated light fixtures & fans throughout the home.
+Large spa room addition features a huge, light filled indoor Swimspa.
+What a great place to hang out!
+Slider from spa room to large deck w/stairs leading down to large fenced yard.
+Wonderful main floor master suite w/large walk in Delta shower w/both rainfall head, wall head & handheld.
+The walkout LL is set up with a family room for extra living space & lots of storage.
+Long driveway with extra parking area.
+Walking distance to two parks, Oakhaven, w/playground & tennis courts & Hensley Park.
+The private swimspa room was built with materials to house this spa!The pool alone is worth 15,000-20,000

-For open house information, contact Jessica Broombaugh, Worth Clark Realty at 222-006-5
+For open house information, contact Brad Elsner, Keller Williams Realty STL at 677-600-0

 Comments / 0